tommantonela/FN-spreaders/README.md

 	* *table_RQ1*.
 Extended version of Table 1 with more metrics.
 	* *table-RQ1-varying-information*.
 Results for RQ1 varying the information available at inference time.
 	* *table_RQ1-threshold07*.
 Results for RQ1 considering a threshold for spreader definition of 0.7.
+        * *table_RQ1-threshold07*.
+Results for RQ1 considering a threshold for spreader definition of 0.3.
+        * *RQ1-analysis-of-mistaken-classifications*.
+Folder with boxplots of divergences across feature sets and user groups.
 	* *table_RQ2*.
 Extended version of Table 2 with more metrics and more variants.
+	* *RQ2-feature-selection-charts*.
+Folder with correlation and boxplot charts of feature correlations and distribution of correlations.
 	* *table_RQ3*.
 Extended version of Table 3 with more metrics.
 	* *table_RQ3-graph*.
 The results for the time slots when considering the full user behaviour for determining whether they are spreaders.